abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 allocate it with a width rounded up to the nearest multiple and pad the rows accordingly.

-Local memory is used for certain automatic variables, such as arrays with non-constant indices, large structures or arrays, and any variable when the kernel uses more registers than available.
-Local memory resides in device memory, leading to high latency and low bandwidth similar to global memory accesses.
-However, it is organized for consecutive 32-bit words to be accessed by consecutive thread IDs, allowing full coalescing when all threads in a warp access the same relative address.
+Local memory is used for certain automatic variables, such as arrays with non-constant indices, large structures of arrays, and any variable where the kernel uses more registers than available.
+Local memory resides in device memory, which leads to high latency and low bandwidth, similar to global memory accesses.
+However, the local memory is organized for consecutive 32-bit words to be accessed by consecutive thread IDs, which allows full coalescing when all threads in a warp access the same relative address.

-Shared memory, located on-chip, provides higher bandwidth and lower latency than local or global memory.
-It is divided into banks that can be simultaneously accessed, boosting bandwidth.
+Shared memory is located on-chip and provides higher bandwidth and lower latency than local or global memory.
+It is divided into banks that can be simultaneously accessed, which boosts bandwidth.
 However, bank conflicts, where two addresses fall in the same bank, lead to serialized access and decreased throughput.
 Therefore, understanding how memory addresses map to banks and scheduling requests to minimize conflicts is crucial for optimal performance.

-Constant memory is in device memory and cached in the constant cache.
-Requests are split based on different memory addresses, affecting throughput, and are serviced at the throughput of the constant cache for cache hits, or the throughput of the device memory otherwise.
+Constant memory is in the device memory and cached in the constant cache.
+Requests are split based on different memory addresses and are serviced based either on the throughput of the constant cache for cache hits or on the throughput of the device memory otherwise.
+This splitting of requests affects throughput.

 Texture and surface memory are stored in the device memory and cached in the texture cache.
 This setup optimizes 2D spatial locality, which leads to better performance for threads reading close 2D addresses.
 Reading device memory through texture or surface fetching provides the following advantages:

 - Higher bandwidth for local texture fetches or surface reads.
 - Offloading addressing calculation.
 - Data broadcasting.